Adding a ventilation system to your home can keep indoor air from becoming stale and control humidity levels.

 10 Signs Your Home has Poor Indoor Air Quality

-If your family has problems that worsen at home and get better when you leave, you may be suffering from indoor pollution.
+If your family has problems that intensify at home and get better when you leave, you may be suffering from indoor pollution.
 You should also talk to your doctor if you’re anxious about your health.

 - Watery, itchy or dry eyes.
 Your eyes are sensitive to indoor pollution and may react by becoming dry, itchy or watery.